sndeep4all/angular-jointjs-graph/README.md

     ```

     The `isChartNode` property denotes whether the selected graph element is a node or link; the
-    `selectedResource` property is the actual entity or link model corresponding to the graph element.
+    `selectedResource` property is the actual entity model or relation model corresponding to the graph element.
     `selectedCellId` is the JointJs unique identifier string for the graph element and may be used
     to retrieve the JointJs model or view if this should be required.
 Since the framework keeps
     internal state of the selected resource in `masterResource`, it is not desirable to modify it -